 The settings can be changed by selecting the applicable saved Login and Edit.
 After changing the settings it needs to be saved again.

-To show hidden files in WinSCP, this preference can be activated under the Panels section or by pressing Ctrl + Alt + h.
+To show hidden files in WinSCP, it can be activated in the Panels section under Preferences, or by pressing Ctrl + Alt + H.

 Opening multiple instances of WinSCP is also possible.
 While WinSCP is already running with another session, hold down the Shift key while opening WinSCP again (i.e. by clicking on the shortcut icon).